aka: Ledge Gravity

 - In one of the Chzo Mythos games, you have to dispose of a possessed starship captain this way.

-- In Metal Gear Solid 2's Tanker chapter, there's a door in the hallway with the Raven action figure that opens to reveal a guard with his back to Snake, facing a railing.
+- In Metal Gear Solid 2: Sons of Liberty's Tanker chapter, there's a door in the hallway with the Raven action figure that opens to reveal a guard with his back to Snake, facing a railing.
 If shot, he'll fall over it.
 If you time it just right, he'll fall onto one of the patrolling guards below, killing him too.

 - In the first Metal Gear Solid, there is a level with two elevators that Snake must take downward.
 As he descends, armed guards jump down to do battle with him.
 However, instead of engaging in the rather annoying task of dodging their bullets and shooting them all down, you can simply run up to them and punch/throw them over the edge of the railing for an instant kill.
 The only disadvantage is that you don't get the items they drop.